Subaru recalls cars with Takata air bag inflators in U.S.

 Subaru did not limit it recall to mainly southern U.S. states, Puerto Rico, Hawaii and the U.S. Virgin Islands, as most of the other automakers did.
 Subaru cars affected are the 2003 and 2004 Legacy, Outback and Baja models as well as 2004 Impreza.

-A Subaru spokesman said the company, a unit of Fuji Heavy Industries, was not aware of any crashes, injuries or deaths related to the recall issue.
+A Subaru spokesman said the company, a unit of Fuji Heavy Industries (7270.T), was not aware of any crashes, injuries or deaths related to the recall issue.

 (Reporting by Bernie Woodall; Editing by Tom Brown)